Theatre Arts (THEA)

 THEA-103A Private Dance Lessons I 0-1 Credits

 This course provides private dance lessons for performers.
 The focus will be on improving basic skills and preparing students for dance auditions and show choreography.
-Each level may be repeated twice for credit.
+Repeatable up to four times, up to four (4) units.
 Lab fee.

 Terms Typically Offered: Fall.